deislabs/wasm-linker-js/readme.md

 bytes.runPasses(["asyncify"]);
 var calc = await linker.instantiate(bytes.emitBinary());

-assert.equal(await calc.instance.exports.add(1, 2), 3);
+var result = await calc.instance.exports.add(1, 2);
 ```

 The linker also allows adding an already instantiated module, through the
 `instance` method, and aliasing a module under a new name, through the `alias`
 method.
-All public methods defined on the Linker have a correspondent in the
+Most public methods defined on the Linker have a correspondent in the
 [Wasmtime][wasmtime] Linker, and we try to keep the APIs similar.

 ### Implementation notes and known issues